Skip to main content

 If your webinar is a grouped tour, then you can use customer testimonials as content leading to your webinar!

-During the webinar : Why should you be two people hosting the webinar?
+During the webinar: Why should you be two people hosting the webinar?

 The main goal of a webinar is to drive excitement about your product or topic of the day.
-Especially for a grouped demos.
+Especially for grouped demos.

 The best way to drive excitement is to have people participate in the webinar via questions.